duddillavaagdevi210/cso-project/README.md

 # TRINETRA
 ### About the project:

-     $ The project  allows the users to scan the documents and share the photo as pdf and Also we can do multiple  operations with it like cropping  the image ,rotate the  image in a  convenient way,binarize the image and search for a text in the document.
+     The project  allows the users to scan the documents and share the photo as pdf and Also we can do multiple  operations with it like cropping  the image, rotate the image in a convenient way,binarize the image and search for a text in the document.

 ### Objective of trinetra:

-     $ Picture taken  by an android based device  inorder to recite later.
-This application  will allow it's users to perform  many actions in few minutes,such as copy text  from these  afermentioned  documents and modifying  it , instead of  wasting time  on retyping it.
+     - An android app capable of capturing specified number of images.
+     - An app to crop the images captured as required.
+     - An app capable of enhancing the image, i.e. binarizing the image.
+     - This app also recognizes the text in this image.

-     $ It should further  be able to search  for given keywords in the text  identified and also  generate a pdf.
+     - This android app is further able to search for given keywords in the text identified and also generate a pdf.
+     - And it can also store it in the local device.

 ### Techonology used in the project :

-     $ An android application for image to text coversion using Optical Character Recognition (OCR)

-     $ Language used :Java
+     - Android Studio
+     - API used for image to text conversion is: Tesseract OCR(tesseract  or tess-2) api.
+     - Language used: java

 ### Main features :

-     $ Covert images to pdf
+     - Capture images and convert them to pdf
+     - Crop, binarize the captured images.
-     $ Recognize text in images
+     - Recognize text in images
-     $ Basic document management
-     $ Search text in generated content
+     - Search text in generated content

- ### Installation :

-     $ To build and run the app, clone this project, open it as an existing project in Android Studio and run it.
+     - Basic document management

  ### Support

      - Android 4.0 +

  ### Advantages